 Each building has its own activity fund.
 It is the secretary who receives the money, counts the money, has a second person count the money as well-records it at building level - takes the deposit to the bank, with a copy of the deposit coming to the District Office.
 The deposit information is then entered in the financial accounting software by the building secretary.
 If a bill is to be paid, the secretary is responsible for issuing the check and mailing it to the vendor and entering the information into the financial accounting software.
 A sheet listing the amount paid along with a copy of the bill is sent to the District Office.
 Any funds collected by a staff member for school related supplies and activities, requires documentation of a receipt to be given to the student or parent.
-To access funds from the activity account to pay a bill or receive reimbursement. employees must follow the purchasing procedures listed at the bottom of page 3 of this document.
+To access funds from the activity account to pay a bill or receive reimbursement, employees must follow the purchasing procedures listed at the bottom of page 3 of this document.
 There are some expenses in the activity fund that are recurring monthly invoices, like pop/water and food invoices for the concessions.
 These types of invoices will be exempt from requiring a purchase order.
-Also exempt from requiring a purchase order are purchases made under the amount of \$250.00, with the stipulation that the person requesting the purchase get approval from the building principal before the purchase is made.
-In this case, after the approval from the building principal has been received, the individual can then proceed with making the purchase.
-After any purchase has been made in the activity fund, the individual must complete the bottom portion of the sheet that is a request for payment.
-Attached to the request for payment will be an invoice or receipt and a copy of the purchase order if that was required.
-ALL requests for payment forms MUST HAVE an invoice or receipt attached.
+All other purchases will require a purchase order be completed.
+This serves as request for approval from the building principal to use the activity funds.
+Once the purchase order is approved, the activity fund sponsor/coach can move forward with the purchase.
+After any purchase has been made in the activity fund, and the purchase order is fulfilled and ready to be paid, a receipt or invoice must be provided along with the purchase order number for reference to the building secretary.
+The building secretary will then process payment.
+ALL requests for payment MUST HAVE an invoice or receipt attached.
 No payment will be made without an invoice or receipt.
 The only exception to including an invoice or receipt would be payment of officials or payment to a parent as a refund of an item.
 At month end, the business manager will reconcile the activities account to the bank statement.